3ricliu/codebrew/README.md

   - [ ] moving notes to a different notebook (drag and drop)?
   - [ ] viewing notes by notebook
 - update NotesIndex and NoteEditArea to reflect current Notebook
+- [ ] setup heroku, to have live site
+- [ ] brainstorm how to incorporate syntax highlighting into CRUD for Notes
+- [ ] tailor Homepage, Login NotesIndex, NoteDetail views to fit chosen bootstrap theme

 TODO: be able to swap notebooks